 - Press Windows key + I to open the Settings app,

-- Go to Network and Internet then select status tab,
+- Go to Network and Internet then select the status tab,

 - At the bottom click, the network reset link,

-- Next click on the reset now button then Yes when it prompt for confirm
+- Next click on the reset now button then Yes when it prompts for confirm

 Note: Performing this action, the system will automatically remove then reinstall the network adapter and set other network settings to their original settings.